Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 is translated into
 *InstRegIndex(NUM_INTREGS+1)*
 as a result of eval.
-And the translated operands are passed to constructor of corresponding microop class based on microop mnemonic.
+And the translated operands are passed to the constructor of corresponding microop class based on microop mnemonic.

 *gem5/src/arch/x86/isa/microops/limop.isa*
 ```python